nyckmaia/maialib/README.md

 ## Known issues to build from source
 ### All Platforms
-- Multiple Python versions installed, like: `Official Python`, `Microsoft Python`, `MSYS2 Python` and others can direct the build system to choose a wrong version to build and install the library
+- Multiple Python versions installed, like: `Official Python`, `Microsoft Python`, `MSYS2 Python` and others can direct the build system to choose a wrong version to build and install the library. <br>
+To check all Python versions installed on your system, open the `Terminal` (or `CMD` on Windows) and type:
+    - Linux or Mac:
+        - `which python`
+        - `which python3`
+    - Windows:
+        - `where.exe python`
+        - `where.exe python3`

 ### Windows-Only
 - Disable your antivirus or create a exception (CMake permissions)